 - AllCodex Portal (Web Frontend)

-- AllKnower (AI Orchestrator & RAG Engine)
+- AllKnower (Semantic Graph Compiler & RAG Engine)

 - AllCodex Core (Headless Lore Database)

-Service Inventory
+Service inventory

 - No Client Tokens: AllCodex Core external API (ETAPI) tokens and AllKnower authorization Bearer tokens are kept strictly server-side.